US STOCKS-Wall St dragged down by oil, lackluster earnings

 The central bank’s policymakers are expected to hold interest rates steady when they meet on Tuesday and Wednesday, but may tweak their description of the economic outlook to reflect more benign conditions.

-Oil prices fell more than 1 percent after traders cited reports of a supply buildup, interrupting the stock market’s long bull run.
-Still, the S&P 500 remained just 2.5 percent short of its record.
+Oil prices fell about 1 percent after traders cited reports of a supply buildup, interrupting the stock market’s long bull run.
+Still, the S&P 500 remained about 2.5 percent away from its all-time high.

 Equities have slowed down in the past sessions as investors look for fresh catalysts to propel the indexes beyond their record highs.
 Underwhelming earnings and the upcoming Fed meeting have put investors in a risk-off mode.